kerimoyle/libcellml-tutorials/howto/actions/edit_model.rst

 At this time, there are two sets of equivalent variables: all of the fruit are equivalent to one another, and all of the vegetables are equivalent to one another.
 Adding a variable :code:`produce` with an equivalence to :code:`fruit` and to :code:`vegetable` effectively merges the two sets, so that now the variable :code:`peach` is equivalent to :code:`spinach`.

-.. **TODO** Need better examples and use cases here once the API issue #619 is clarified.

 Editing an encapsulation hierarchy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~